fsjoyti/dataeng-zoomcamp-final-project/README.md

 4. **`insurance_type_id`**: Different types of insurance (e.g., Dental, Medical) have unique characteristics and cost structures.
 Clustering by `insurance_type_id` improves performance for queries analyzing specific insurance types.

 By clustering on these columns, BigQuery physically organizes the data to minimize the amount of data scanned for common query patterns, such as filtering by state, year, market type, or insurance type.
 This results in faster query execution and lower costs, especially when working with large datasets.
 This analysis is particularly valuable for stakeholders such as policymakers, insurers, and consumer advocacy groups aiming to improve transparency and equity in the insurance market.

+Currently, `county_id` is excluded as a clustering key since it is not utilized as a filtering dimension in the dashboard.
+Similarly, `metal_id` and `issuer_id` are assumed to be less frequently used as filtering dimensions.
+If these assumptions change in the future, the clustering keys will need to be updated accordingly.

 ### 4. Access the Dashboard